+[[CE by Kezia Endsley]]

-Chapter 1: Unleashing The Securing Power Of DataAU: I’m not a fan of this title, given the content.
+Chapter 1: The Journey to Data Driven Security

+AU: I’m not a fan of this title, given the content.
 First, it’s not “data” that has the power, or unleashed or not.
 It’s the analyst who learns from data, and in the course of that learning, is able to make better decisions, influence executives, collaborate, etc. From this, the organization has more power to dramatically improve security.

 The chapter has two main sections: 1) lessons of history (incl. some role model pioneers) and 2) skills.
-Together, it seems like this chapter is about: Getting Started, or Gearing Up or maybe The Journey of Learning – Where We’ve Been, Where We’re Going. --TE“It ain’t so much the things we don't know that get us into trouble.
+Together, it seems like this chapter is about: Getting Started, or Gearing Up or maybe The Journey of Learning – Where We’ve Been, Where We’re Going. –TE

+AU: I would agree about revising the chapter’s title.
+As the TE mentions, data doesn’t have securing power. --John

+“It ain’t so much the things we don't know that get us into trouble.
 It's the things we know that just ain't so.”

 Josh Billings, Humorist

 This book isn’t really about data analysis and visualization.

-Yes, most every section will be focused on those topics, but being able to perform good data analysis and produce informative visualizations is just a means to an end.
-We never (okay, rarely) analyze data for the sheer joy of analyzing data.
-We analyze data and create visualizations to gain new perspectives, see relationships we didn’t know existed or to simply discover new information we didn’t have before.
-In short, we do data analysis and visualizations to learn, and that is what this book about.
-We want to learn how our information systems are functioning, or more importantly how they are failing and what we can do about it.
+Yes, almost every section is focused on those topics, but being able to perform good data analysis and produce informative visualizations is just a means to an end.
+You never (okay, rarely) analyze data for the sheer joy of analyzing data.
+You analyze data and create visualizations to gain new perspectives, to find relationships you didn’t know existed, or to simply discover new information.
+In short, you do data analysis and visualizations to learn, and that is what this book is about.
+You want to learn how your information systems are functioning, or more importantly how they are failing and what you can do to fix them.

-The cyber-world is just too large, has too many components and has grown far too complex to simply rely on our intuition.
-We believe it is only by augmenting and supporting our natural intuition with the science of data analysis that we will be able to maintain and protect our ever-growing and increasingly complex infrastructure.
-We are not advocating replacing people with algorithms, we are advocating arming people with algorithms so they can learn more and we can do a better job.
-The data contains information, and we believe we can learn better with the information in the data than without it.
+The cyber-world is just too large, has too many components, and has grown far too complex to simply rely on intuition.
+Only by augmenting and supporting your natural intuition with the science of data analysis will you be able to maintain and protect an ever-growing and increasingly complex infrastructure.
+We are not advocating replacing people with algorithms; we are advocating arming people with algorithms so that they can learn more and do a better job.
+The data contains information, and you can learn better with the information in the data than without it.

-This book will focus on using real datathe types of data most of the readers may have come across in their work.
-But rather than focus on huge discoveries in the data we have made the decision to focus on the process and less on the result.
+This book focuses on using real datathe types of data you have probably come across in your work.
+But rather than focus on huge discoveries in the data, this book focuses more on the process and less on the result.
 As a result of that decision, the use cases are intended to be exemplary and introductory rather than knock-your-socks-off cool.
-Our goal here is to teach you the reader new ways of looking at and learning from data.
-Therefore, the analysis contained here is intended to be new ground in terms of technique for the reader, not necessarily in conclusion.
+The goal here is to teach you new ways of looking at and learning from data.
+Therefore, the analysis is intended to be new ground in terms of technique, not necessarily in conclusion.

+[[Authors: Just a few notes about why I made the edits I did in case you’re wondering.
+We avoid using “we” when you mean author and reader and prefer “you” instead (“we” to represent several authors is fine).
+We avoid using past tense and future tense when possible and use present tense to discuss any information in the book.
+Also, we use the serial comma.
+Again, just FYI in case you’re wondering.
+Kezia]] Thank you!

-A Brief History of Learning From Data
+A Brief History of Learning from Data